WICG/attribution-reporting-api/flexible_event_config.md

     // Represents a bucketization of the integers from [0, MAX_INT], encoded as
     // a list of integers where new buckets begin (excluding 0 which is
     // implicitly included).
-    // It must consist of strictly increasing positive integerss.
+    // It must consist of strictly increasing positive integers.
     //
     // e.g. [5, 10, 100] encodes the following ranges:
     // [[0, 4], [5, 9], [10, 99], [100, MAX_INT]]